SleeplessByte/media-types-ruby/README.md

     # Expects any value to be Numeric, not Array
     assert_fail '{"foo": [42]}'
   end

+  # Optionally assert that the media type is sane on load.
+This makes the application crash when this
+  # file is evaluated.
+Alternatives include using a _test_ (see below), calling this manually or
+  # relying on the program to halt when the media type is used (and invalid).
   assert_sane!
   # place assert_sane! here, after the validations block, if using it as a development tool.
 end